 Lastly, disciples are in it together.
 We need each other.
 We need fellow members within a local church body to be a family (Mark 3:34–35).
 With the result that we are loving (John 15:12) and forgiving (Col. 3:13).
 Under those circumstances, we can grow and live on a mission together.

 Now It’s Your Turn to Be Like Jesus to the World

 You know what it means and what you need to do.

 Furthermore, you know you can achieve what is impossible on your own through God’s Word and the Holy Spirit.

 Start now growing as a Christian disciple who has:

 You can do it!

-More than a friend approached the famous British orphanage director George Müller.
-He asked, “Would you not advise young Christians to do something for the Lord?”
+A friend asked the famous British orphanage director George Müller, “Would you not advise young Christians to do something for the Lord?”

 “No,” was Müller’s reply, “I should advise them to do everything for the Lord.”